hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 ![exampletext](assets/bot-builder-chat-elements/formshsl6.png)

+#### 2. Form Icon:

-2. **Form Icon**: There is a dropdown of available form icons you can choose from to add an icon for this Text field.
+There is a dropdown of available form icons you can choose from to add an icon for this Text field.
 The default icon is
 ![defaulticon](assets/bot-builder-chat-elements/formshsl7.png)

 To select another icon, click on the **+**

 ![moreicons](assets/bot-builder-chat-elements/formshsl8.png)

+#### 3. Mandatory:

-3. **Mandatory**: Marking a field Mandatory will ensure that user is providing a value in this Text field.
+Marking a field Mandatory will ensure that user is providing a value in this Text field.

 ![mandatory](assets/bot-builder-chat-elements/formshsl9.png)

 > Mandatory field will be automatically enabled if a mandatory entity is set in the **Set Entity** field.

+#### 4. Set Entity:

-4. **Set Entity**: This option will provide you a dropdown of all the entities present on the node where you are adding Form HSL.
+This option will provide you a dropdown of all the entities present on the node where you are adding Form HSL.
 You can select the entity whose value you want to capture using this Text field.

 ![set-entity](assets/bot-builder-chat-elements/formshsl10.png)

+#### 5. Advanced Options:

-5. **Advanced Options**: This option lets you add validation and the corresponding error message to display if the user is providing incorrect input in this particular field.
+This option lets you add validation and the corresponding error message to display if the user is providing incorrect input in this particular field.

-**i.
-Validation**
+##### i.
+Validation

-##### Default Validations
+###### Default Validations

 These are the existing types of validations present that you can choose from.

  - **Any**: As the name suggests.
 This will allow any text to pass.
 Basically, there will be no validation to this field.